rexim/rexim.me/posts/picture-of-transport-routes.md

 searching the shortest paths on transport routes of a city.

 Building a route graph from the database is an expensive operation, so sometimes we cache it to a binary file.
-For a visual debug reason, I created
+For a visual debug purpose, I created
 [this little utility](https://github.com/rexim/routes-drawer).
 It takes the binary file as an input, renders the graph, and dumps the